 - Studies have also indicated that green tea can promote oral health and enhance bone strength.
 Pregnant women may suffer from gingivitis due to fluctuating hormone levels.
 Green tea can ease this.

-Risk of Having Green Tea While Pregnant
+Risks of Having Green Tea While Pregnant

-- Folic acid plays a critical role in averting neural defects in the baby and hence its intake during pregnancy is necessary.
-Over-consumption of green tea hampers the absorption process of folic acid, which could lead to a congenital defect of the spinal cord known as spina bifida.
+- Folic acid plays a critical role in averting neural defects in the baby, and hence, its intake during pregnancy is necessary.
+Overconsumption of green tea hampers the absorption process of folic acid, which could lead to a congenital defect of the spinal cord known as spina bifida.
 Folic acid is essential for your body during the first 12 weeks of the pregnancy, and hence, green tea should be avoided during this period.

 How Much Green Tea to Consume During Pregnancy